 A growing body of research (McKinney, et al. 2012) indicates flowers are blooming earlier because of warming temperatures.
 There is potential for this change to impact the established synchronous relationship between hummingbirds arriving on their breeding grounds and bloom times of their food sources.
 The degree to which hummingbirds are able to adapt to accommodate these changes is poorly understood, and a comprehensive feeding behavior survey of hummingbird species across the country has yet to be undertaken.

-Audubon’s Hummingbirds at Home program was designed to mobilize citizen scientists across the U.S. to bolster current research by documenting the feeding patterns of hummingbirds.
+Audubon’s Hummingbirds at Home program, which ran from 2013 to 2021, was designed to mobilize citizen scientists across the U.S. to bolster current research by documenting the feeding patterns of hummingbirds.

 The graph at right (Figure 1) shows the historic trends in surface temperature, sea level, and snow cover that document evidence of climate change.
 These higher temperatures are driving sea-level rise and changes in snowpack which in turn are reshaping when and where the nectar resources hummingbirds rely on are available.

 Hummingbirds rely on nectar for up to 90 percent of their diet and rely heavily on the timing of nectar blooms during their breeding season.
 The breeding distribution of Broad-tailed Hummingbirds, for example, corresponds very closely with the start of the growing season in the western United States.
 Birds tend to breed in areas that start greening up in mid- to late May (Map 1).